-Rivers pour off me as if I’m in the shower, but my own pores fuel this deluge.
+Rivers pour off me as if I’m in the shower, but my own pores fuel this particular deluge.
 My lungs strain to wring oxygen from murky air thick with sweat and smoke.
 My eyes squint to discern the faintest outline of my many companions.
 My folded limbs ache, constrained in this cramped enclosure, the roof so low not even a toddler could stand.
 The stench excreted by the mass of half-naked bodies, jam-packed in this Hades encased in black plastic, adds a repugnant je ne sais quoi.
 Every survival instinct in my psyche urges me to flee this suffocating space tended by a madman muttering over red-hot rocks.

 How could I have ever believed such misery would lead to my spiritual awakening?
 Only one person crouches between me and the escape hatch.
 She’s small and I think I can take her.